 1. Apply to the Registration Office with an M10 form (download here).
 Submit that not less than 29 days and not more than 3 months before your wedding date.

 2. Collect your Marriage Schedule from the Registration Office before your wedding.
-The Gretna Registration Office is open Tuesday – Saturday; closed Sundays, Mondays and bank holidays.
-If you need to collect your schedule on a Monday, you can usually arrange to do that from the Annan Registration Office, by asking them beforehand.
+The Gretna Registration Office is open 7 days; closed on Scottish bank holidays.

 3. Bring your Marriage Schedule with you to your wedding (this is essential, as the wedding cannot go ahead without it!).